bluespace-ai/bluespace_ai_xsens_ros_mti_driver/README.txt

 =[ Xsens MTi driver for ROS 2.0]============================================================

 Documentation:
     You can find the full documentation in "<your MT SDK directory>/doc/xsensdeviceapi/doc/html/index.html" under "ROS MTi driver" section.
 The SDK can be downloaded from https://www.xsens.com/software-downloads.
+Please note, this is a 3rd Party driver with no official support.
+Check the compatibility section for the compatible devices.
+For official support on Xsens MTi products, please refer to Xsense knowledge base: https://base.xsens.com

 Prerequisites:
     - ROS 2.0 Eloquent